Festivals in Portugal - Festas

 Estoril's world famous classical music festival runs through July and August and is simultaneous with the town's Handicrafts Fair.

-Held every four years in Tomar (on the first weekend of the month - next in 2007, 2011 etc) the pagan-inspired Festa dos Tabuleiros sees a procession of young girls, dressed in white, balancing large trays of bread and wheat on their heads.
+Held every four years in Tomar (during the first week of the month - next in 2007, 2011, 2015, 2019, 2023 etc) the pagan-inspired Festa dos Tabuleiros sees a procession of young girls, dressed in white, balancing large trays of bread and wheat on their heads.

 The third weekend of June is time for the Rallye Biker in Faro - one of Europe's biggest biker meets with rock music and a parade of motorbikes through the streets of Faro.